GovTechSG/apex-complete-docs/sections/load-testing/planning.md

 The last best working TPS could be considered to be configured in APEX for the API configurations for rate limiting, and the **availability** and **P99 latency** documented in the API description, as per IM requirements.
 Availibility in this case would be the uptime SLA of the API taking into account the maintenance downtime.

-?> **Note:** The Rate Limit configurations in APEX could be currently configured using a Service Request.
+?> **Note:** The Rate-Limiting configurations in APEX could be currently configured using a Service Request.